FriedOrange/MatrixSans/README.md

 | --- | --- | --- |
 | ![Train station display](documentation/inspiration/TrainStation.jpg) | ![Best before date](documentation/inspiration/BestBefore.jpg) | ![Character LCD](documentation/inspiration/CharacterLCD.jpg) |

-So-called &ldquo;pixel&rdquo; fonts are also a popular stylistic choice, seen in contexts that have nothing to do with electronics or games, even in the absence of technical limitations.
-With all of that in mind, I feel that the typographical world could be enriched through the creation of a high-quality, open-source font in this ubiquitous style.
-My idea is to incorporate the best features from historical fonts while avoiding some of the oddities and ugliness often found in them.
+So-called &ldquo;pixel&rdquo; fonts are also a popular stylistic choice, often seen in contexts that have nothing to do with electronics or games, even in the absence of technical limitations.
+With all of that in mind, I felt that the typographical world could be enriched through the creation of a high-quality, open-source font in this ubiquitous style.
+My idea was to incorporate the best features from historical fonts while avoiding some of the oddities and ugliness often found in them.

-Much of my interest in this topic was boosted by Damien Guard’s article, Typography in 8 bits: system fonts.
-In preparation for creating what I intend to become a large and soundly-designed project, I decided to conduct a more comprehensive study of classic dot-matrix fonts, with a focus on those using the iconic 5&times;7 dot matrix capitals.
-Conducting this research is important because I want the final product to generally reflect the existing practice, not just my personal taste for each glyph.
+Much of my interest in this topic was boosted by Damien Guard’s article, [*Typography in 8 bits: system fonts*](https://damieng.com/blog/2011/02/20/typography-in-8-bits-system-fonts).
+In preparation for this project, I decided to conduct a more comprehensive study of classic dot-matrix fonts, with a focus on those using the iconic 5&times;7 dot matrix capitals.

+## Research

+**TODO**

 ## Building